Tsunami bomb: Soviets

-Andrei Sakharov in 1961 proposed a torpedo with a nuclear 100-megaton warhead, such a torpedo, could be fired at a safe distance by fitting it with a timing mechanism.
+Andrei Sakharov in 1961 proposed a torpedo with a nuclear 100-megaton warhead; such a torpedo could be fired at a safe distance by fitting it with a timing mechanism.
 Then it would explode at the right time, causing a tsunami.

 Russia

 In 2018, Russia has released plans for a 20 to 100Mt tsunami bomb, named Status-6 or Poseidon Torpedo, which is realized as a nuclear-powered and nuclear-armed unmanned underwater vehicle with a length of about 24m.
-According to the propaganda, the Poseidon Torpedo would initiate a 500m high shockwave.
+According to the plan, the Poseidon Torpedo would initiate a 500m high shockwave.

+North Korea

+In 2023, the KCNA reported a test of underwater attack drone 'Haeil' (해일, "tsunami" in Korean) off Hongwon Bay.
+Reportedly after cruising around 80-150m underwater, it creates an explosion that subsequently creates a radioactive wave.